marcelkohl/atom-dbex-mysql/README.md

 Dbex MySQL engine for Atom Editor

 ## TODO
-- check fix/lib for newer versions of mysql
 - cover "DELIMITER" on queries;
 - multiple lines are not working
   `SET FOREIGN_KEY_CHECKS=0;